Can A Marriage Survive Drug Addiction? Recovery And Mental Health Strategies

 1. Impaired control, characterized by a strong urge to use the substance and repeated, failed attempts to cut back on use.

-2. Social problems, whether in a marriage, friendships, or at work or school.
+2. Social problems, whether in a marriage, friendships, at work, or school.

 3. Use of substances in risky settings.

-4. Effects from long-term drug usage, including a higher tolerance to substances and experiencing withdrawal symptoms.
+4. Effects from long-term drug usage including a higher tolerance for substances and experiencing withdrawal symptoms.

 If you or your spouse exhibits any of these symptoms, reach out to a medical doctor as soon as possible.
 Promisingly, there are several effective treatments to help people with SUD uncover the root of their behaviors and achieve sobriety.